kercre123/victor/tools/sdk/docs/source/tutorial-beginner.rst

 ..

-.. warning:: If switching to an iPhone from Android after running the SDK, type in `./androidSdkRemoveTcpRelay.sh` before proceeding.
+.. warning:: If switching to an iOS device from Android after running the SDK, type in `./androidSdkRemoveTcpRelay.sh` before proceeding.

 .. warning:: Do NOT close the first Terminal window.
 Closing the first Terminal window while operating with the SDK will close communications with the Cozmo robot and cause errors within the program.